CraterCrash/godot-orchestrator-docs/docs/getting-started/step-by-step/index.md

 #### Apply movement

 Let's now make the node move.
-In order to do this, we need to add one additional step inside the **Process Event** node logic.
+In order to do this, we need to add one additional step inside the **Process** event node logic.

 ```python
 var velocity = Vector2.UP.rotated(rotation) * speed